-Mr. Odouard has over 27 years in general management of Defence related companies in Australia and overseas.
+Mr. Odouard has over 27 years in general management of defence related companies in Australia and overseas.
 He developed Quickstep, an innovative ASX listed company from a start up to a leader in composite manufacture and technology with \$50m revenue.
-He specialises in developing and commercialising new technology in a Defence environment.
+He specialises in developing and commercialising new technology in a defence environment and is a Graduate of the Australian Institute of Company Directors.

-Interest in Shares 420,517 ordinary shares at 30 June 2019
+Interest in Shares 735,224 ordinary shares at 30 June 2020